Premian-Labs/orderbook-api/readme.md

 - To stop the container run `docker-compose down`.

 Remote runtime
-- Remote runtime is an advanced feature and requires knowledge of cloud infrastructure beyond the scope of a README.
+- For remote runtime, users can access the docker image directly [here](https://hub.docker.com/r/premiaresearch/orderbook-api)
-- Please email _support@premia.finance_ if you have questions about cloud deployment.
+- Please email _research@premia.finance_ if you have questions about cloud deployment.

 ## OpenAPI Specification
 Premia provides the readable OpenAPI specification for the Containerized API on its website [here](https://docs.premia.blue/developer-center/api/containerized-api/api-specification).